nowakartur/GynvaelMissions/EN009/readme.md

 **Block a)** - this is first usage of function time64() [function description](http://www.cplusplus.com/reference/ctime/time/) - is there some time-dependent steps ??

-**Block b)** - initialization od random numer generator with value received in previous block - Time function returns [unix timestamp](https://en.wikipedia.org/wiki/Unix_time) and this is seed for RNG
+**Block b)** - initialization od random number generator with value received in previous block - Time function returns [unix timestamp](https://en.wikipedia.org/wiki/Unix_time) and this is seed for RNG

 **Block c)** - I think this is a block creating one-time-pad key array, it uses random values and do some unspecified math operations on it (I do not know why, but i will need to reproduce this calculations)